Samyak2/Neural-Network-Julia/README.md

 # Features

- - Currently, only a binary classifier is implemented
+ - Construct a neural network with any number of layers
+ - Only binary classification (for now)
+ - Support for training on GPU

 # Requirements